tsrobinson/soc_flask/README.md

 ## Endpoint

-The endpoint is `/api/get_result` and it accepts a POST request with a JSON payload.
-The JSON payload should have `job_title`, `job_description` and `employer_industry` strings, a `text` string (normally the concatenation of the three previous fields), and an optional `prompt` string that contains instructions to the LLM.
+The current endpoint is `/api/v2`, which accepts a POST request with JSON payload.
+The JSON payload should have `init_q` and `init_ans` strings, and an optional `prompt` string that contains instructions to the LLM (otherwise it will read the system prompt in this directory.

-If no `prompt` is provided, the default prompt in this directory is used.
+In subsequent calls, you can append a JSON object containing question-answer pairs as lists.

 ## Render

-This app is being served via Render, on the free tier.
+This app is being served via Render.
 Requests are limited.